Chatwoot vs Intercom 2026: Free OSS vs $39/user/mo

 TL;DR

-• Intercom — Polished UX, powerful AI bot (Fin), $39-139/user/month.
-Data on Intercom’s servers
+• Intercom — Slick to use, with a strong AI bot (Fin), at $39-139/user/month.
+Your data lives on Intercom’s servers

 🎁 Reader Perk — 5% off Chatwoot Cloud